 ‘We're home, Signa.
 This is my home.’

 ‘Home,’ she repeated.
 Her light drew closer; I felt her warmth melt the chill within.
-She seeped, poured and wound nearer, as though she were the sun caressing the horizon in the morning.
+She seeped, poured, and wound nearer, as if she were the sun caressing the horizon in the morning.

 ‘Mmm,’ I murmured, as I pulsed and rocked within her.